 In this situation, two PDU sessions are needed.
 One is between DS-TT (in the UE1 ) and UPF, the other one is between the UPF and the other DS-TT (in the UE 2, UE1 and UE2 may be the same or not).
 For each of the PDU session, the SMF (may be different for each PDU session) sets the UP security policy for encryption and integrity protection to "required" in order to protect these messages.

+NOTE: It is recommended to not use NULL encryption algorithm NEA0.

 6.3.3 Evaluation

-The proposed solution fulfils the potential security requirements given in the key issue #1.
+The proposed solution fulfils the potential security requirements given in the key issue #1 and key issue #3.

 The fixed UP security policy encryption and integrity protection is simple for implementation.